takenet/blip-docs/source/includes/en/webhook.md

 Example

 Imagine a chatbot with a **blipmessaginghubapp** identifier.
-To send a message from this bot to a BLiP user, use:
+To send a message from this bot to a Blip user, use:

 ```
 POST https://http.msging.net/messages HTTP/1.1